jfree/jcommon/README.md

 *****

-JCommon is licensed, free of charge, under the terms of the GNU Lesser General Public Licence.
+JCommon is licensed, free of charge, under the terms of the GNU Lesser General Public Licence, version 2.1 or later.
 A copy of the licence is included in the download.

 The sources for this library are kept in a repo at GitHub: